dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * optimistic concurrency - using CAS algorithms
 But both can create a lot of extra work, so CPU just resolve concurrency instead of doing actual work.
 In such scenario if you can design your system so you have 1 writer - this is best approach, not to spend precious CPU cycles on maintain concurrency
+Yet Disruptor can support multiple writers, in this case CAS used to ensure that sequence updated correctly between several writers (yet even CAS add latency [although not as big as lock](https://lmax-exchange.github.io/disruptor/disruptor.html), but if we have only 1 writer, we can do it without CAS).
+So when you write to disruptor:
+* writer claim next slot in sequence (sequence - simple counter for SWP, or atomic counter for multiple writers)
+* once sequence is incremented, entry in ringbuffer available for writing
+* writer write data into the entry and update separate counter (cursor in ringbuffer for latest available entry)
+* consumer use memory barrier to read the cursor and then go to ringbuffer to read actual data
+* each consumer has their own sequence of read slots in ringbuffer - which can be used by writer to avoid overflow Having said this we can summarize that disruptor - is basically a simple queue, where you have producer & consumer using lock-free algos, while aeron fully-fledged framework with multiple components like: archive, cluster, udp/icp communication, media driver & shared memory.
 There are 4 main waiting strategy (all implements `WaitStrategy` interface):
 * BlockingWaitStrategy (default) - use lock & condition to wake-up thread.
 The slowest one
 * SleepingWaitStrategy (bad for low-latency) - sleep for 1 ns, internally use `Unsafe.park`
 * YieldingWaitStrategy (good for low-latency) - internally use `Thread.yield()`
-* BusySpinWaitStrategy
+* BusySpinWaitStrategy - keep cpu busy for a while, so OS won't put other thread into this core, so you don't have memory flush
-Under-the-hood `BlockingQueue` use `ReentrantLock` & `Condition` so all blocking operations like `take/put` waits until element in queue or there is space
+Under-the-hood `BlockingQueue` use `ReentrantLock` & `Condition` so all blocking operations like `take/put` waits until element in queue or there is space.
 Queue is a bad choice cause it breaks SWP, cause for both put & take operations you basically modify/write to queue and here contention happens, so disruptor is alternative to queue.
 In disruptor there is only 1 writer, that put messages into `RingBuffer`, all other are readers, that just read messages based on their sequence number.
-So queue because it break SWP can cause false sharing (silent performance killer).
-False sharing - when 2 threads modify different variables, that happened to be in same cache line (cpu store not single variables but chuck of memory of 64KB in single line, and 2 different variables may end in same chunk) in such scenario, although it 2 different variables, 2 threads would invalidate cache of each other.
+Queue breaks SWP - this can cause false sharing (silent performance killer).
+False sharing - when 2 threads modify different variables, that happened to be in same cache line (cpu store not single variables but chuck of memory of 64KB in single line, and 2 different variables may end in same chunk). in such scenario, although it 2 different variables, 2 threads would invalidate cache of each other.
 Because of the 2 cores would need to request variable again from RAM.
 One solution to false sharing is cache line padding where you add 7 long values to your value, so it stored in separate cache line
 `volatile` keyword used for 2 things (it has nothing to do with false sharing):
 * variable visibility - change in one thread would be immediately visible to other threads
 * code order - (without it compiler may reorder you code)